Amed Rosario Player Props: Dodgers vs. Padres

 Amed Rosario At The Plate

-- Rosario has 21 doubles, six triples, four home runs and 23 walks while batting .264.
+- Rosario is batting .262 with 21 doubles, six triples, four home runs and 23 walks.

-- Rosario has an RBI in 33 of 100 games this season, with multiple RBI in 11 of them.
+- Rosario has driven in a run in 33 games this year (32.7%), including 11 games with more than one RBI (10.9%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.